 Engines depend on air filters for good airflow, which contributes to peak performance and longevity.
 In other words, your ATV's engine needs to breathe to survive.
 If you fail to regularly clean or replace the air filter, the buildup of debris eventually forces all of the junk overwhelming the filter into the engine.
 When that happens, expect some costly repairs to follow.

 Unless you enjoy paying mechanics, it's a good idea to clean the air filter regularly and replace it if necessary.
 If you fancy riding in the sand, check the air filter before and after every trip.
 The consequences of not cleaning or changing your ATV's air filter far outweigh what little effort and cost these simple maintenance tasks require, so get it done.
-If you need guidance on how to clean and oil an ATV air filter, watch the video below to see how it's done.

 3. Leave Fuel in the Tank While in Storage